 - Describe a time when your team or company was undergoing some change.
 How did that impact you, and how did you adapt?

-- Tell me about a time you had to be very strategic in order to meet all your top priorities.
+- Tell me about a time you had to be very strategic to meet all your top priorities.

 - Give me an example of a time when you were able to successfully persuade someone to see things your way at work.